msghera/Lunch-Place/README.md

 ## _A simple Rest application to vote for a lunch place_

 ## Features

+Simply if went to `http://localhost:8000/` we will find a swagger documentations with all the available end points.
+N.B. a superuser should be created so that you may login and create other accounts (employees).
+Also, if you use swagger documentation then you might use the access_token as `Bearer ${access_token}` this format.

 | Endpoint      | Description |
 | ----------- | ----------- |
 | _http://localhost:8000/auth/register/_| Employee Registration |